 That narrow focus is the point.
 Milk drinks are off the table, and the staff guide you through espresso, pour-over, cold brew, and the current showcase coffees without making the stop feel stiff.
 Proud Mary, just around the corner on Oxford Street, handles the fuller breakfast-cafe job; Aunty Peg's is the sharper room.

 Aunty Peg's works best as a tasting room.
 The menu leans on showcase coffees, slower brews, and the sort of conversation that helps you understand the cup rather than just order it.
-It is not broad, but it is legible, and that clarity is what makes the stop memorable.
+It is not broad, but it is legible, and that clarity gives the stop its force.

-The retail shelf matters because it extends the visit beyond the bar.
+The retail shelf extends the visit beyond the bar.
 People come here to ask questions, taste something specific, and leave with coffee or kit for home.
-That makes Aunty Peg's more than a specialist novelty; it is a place that gives the coffee reason to continue after the cup.
+That makes Aunty Peg's more than a specialist novelty; it gives the coffee reason to continue after the cup.

 The room is spacious, crisp, and more working than loungey.
 You notice the machinery, the height of the warehouse, and the bar-first layout immediately.
 It is better for a tasting, a quick coffee detour, or a short conversation with someone who cares about the cup than for a long laptop session.

-Aunty Peg's is shortlisted because it gives Melbourne one of its clearest bean-to-brew experiences without trying to be anything else.
-House-roasted coffee, careful manual brews, cuppings, and a worthwhile retail shelf make it a serious stop, while the black-coffee-only rule keeps the room honest about what it is.
+Aunty Peg's gives Melbourne one of its clearest bean-to-brew experiences without trying to be anything else.
+Cross town for house-roasted coffee, careful pour-overs, cuppings, and a worthwhile retail shelf; know before going that the black-coffee-only rule keeps the room tightly focused.